 Hvalasafnið á Húsavík

 An important local contact, the Húsavík Whale Museum has supported Whale Wise throughout its first year.
-We have to be aware that, since the Wise Wise team is not Icelandic, we do not fully understand the cultural context of whales and whaling in the local area.
+We have to be aware that, since the Whale Wise team is not Icelandic, we do not fully understand the cultural context of whales and whaling in the local area.
 To start, we don’t speak Icelandic!
 Therefore, we are fortunate to be able to turn to the whale museum, consisting primarily of Icelandic staff, for advice.
 We have also used the museum as a venue to hold events for the whale watching community, such as a whale debate night, an evening of documentaries and a celebration of our relationship with whales.
 We hope to make the most of this connection in the future in order to engage with local communities.
 The museum has also provided us with part-time employment, thereby helping to fund our work.